(eye soe TRET i noyn)

 • Hypersensitivity reactions: Anaphylaxis and other types of allergic reactions, including cutaneous reactions and serious cases of allergic vasculitis, often with purpura of the extremities and extracutaneous involvement (including renal) have been reported.
 Discontinue therapy if a serious allergic reaction occurs and institute appropriate medical management.

 • Inflammatory bowel disease: Inflammatory bowel disease, including regional ileitis, has been reported in patients without a prior history of intestinal disorders; discontinue treatment immediately if abdominal pain, rectal bleeding, or severe diarrhea occurs.
+Of note, a position statement from the American Academy of Dermatology states that based on currently available data, there is insufficient evidence to prove either an association or a causal relationship between IBD and isotretinoin use (AAD 2016).

 • Musculoskeletal effects: Musculoskeletal symptoms (including arthralgia) have been reported; generally symptoms were mild to moderate, but occasionally required discontinuation of therapy.
 Transient pain in the chest has occurred; symptoms generally cleared after discontinuation of therapy, but in some cases persisted.
 Rhabdomyolysis, some associated with strenuous physical activity, has been reported (rarely).